SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Conclusion

 \section{Conclusion}

-We introduced \textsc{SpatialThinker}, a 3D-aware MLLM that achieves strong spatial reasoning by combining scene graph grounding with dense spatial rewards through RL.
-Trained on just 7K samples, it surpasseses proprietary and open-sourced MLLMs on spatial, real-world, and generic VQA benchmarks while outperforming models trained on orders of magnitude more data, specifically for spatial understanding.
+We introduce \textsc{SpatialThinker}, a MLLM that achieves strong spatial reasoning by combining scene graph grounding with spatial rewards through RL.
+Trained on just 7K samples, it surpasses proprietary and open-sourced MLLMs on spatial, real-world, and generic VQA benchmarks with improved OOD generalization, outperforming models trained on orders of magnitude more data; \textsc{SpatialThinker-7B} matches GPT-5 and beats GPT-4o on average, while \textsc{SpatialThinker-30B} surpasses both GPT-5 and Claude 4 Sonnet.
 Dense spatial rewards nearly double the gains of standard RL via GRPO, underscoring the value of rich supervision signals.
-While our approach relies on explicit scene graphs, future work could explore implicit spatial reasoning within latent tokens.
-Additional directions include extending our reward framework to spatiotemporal reasoning, real-world tasks like web navigation, and developing unified multi-objective policies covering diverse visual tasks.
+Our results show that 2D grounding combined with 3D-linked relational supervision is sufficient to induce robust 3D spatial priors.
+While our approach relies on explicit scene graphs, future work may explore implicit spatial reasoning in latent representations, extend our reward design to spatio-temporal and real-world tasks such as web navigation, and develop unified multi-objective policies and environments across visual reasoning domains.